-Inspections will be conducted at both assignment and termination of modules/sleeping rooms/spaces.
+All Inspections, to include assignment and termination of Soldiers modules/sleeping rooms/spaces, will be scheduled through eMH by using the scheduler component in the UHM.
 The inspector is responsible for assessing the condition of all components of the modules/sleeping rooms/spaces and furnishings.